 Who Oversees Training for Bloodborne Pathogens?

-There is some flexibility when it comes to how employers conduct courses and where they receive training from.
+There is some flexibility regarding how employers conduct courses and where they receive training from.
 Different workplaces have differing needs, which will determine some of the topics covered in the material.

 However, OSHA is specific about what guidelines are required.
 Some examples of bloodborne pathogen exposure include when employees come in contact with contaminated materials or their sources.
 This can happen in a variety of ways.
-Contact with the eyes, nose, mouth, or skin can be harmful to the individual exposed.
+Contact with the eyes, nose, mouth, or skin can harm the individual exposed.

 When Must Employers Provide Training on Bloodborne Pathogen Standards to Employees?

 Employees must receive BBP training and understand their exposure risk.
-All workers at risk of occupational exposure to bloodborne pathogens in any industry must know how to comply with OSHA standards at different stages in their employment.
+All workers at risk of occupational exposure to bloodborne pathogens in any industry must know how to comply with OSHA standards at different stages.
 Workers must be trained when they are:

 - First assigned to work that puts them at risk